-In 1974, the Helias Foundation was founded with the goal of raising money for capital improvement projects and school operations, thereby enabling the school to offer a more affordable tuition rate.
-In 1979, the Helias Foundation helped raise funds for a new fine arts wing for the high school.
+In 1974, the Helias Foundation, now The Foundation for the Benefit of Helias Catholic High School, was founded with the goal of raising money for capital improvement projects and school operations, thereby enabling the school to offer a more affordable tuition rate.
+In 1979, the foundation helped raise funds for a new fine arts wing for the high school.

-Though students were initially taught by religious men and women, the school was primarily staffed by lay members by the early ’80s.
-This decade coincided with an explosion in athletic success for the school, with 14 state championships in six sports.
-The wrestling program, in particular, grew into a dynasty respected state-wide.
+Though students were initially taught by religious men and women, the school was primarily staffed by lay members by the early 1980s.

-The 1990s brought along further expansion, with a new fieldhouse completed in 1992.
-By the end of the decade, Helias’ enrollment had grown to nearly 900 students.
+The 1990s brought further expansion, with a new fieldhouse completed in 1992.
+By the end of the decade, the school’s enrollment had grown to nearly 900 students.